deadtrickster/rebar3_elvis_plugin/doc/overview.md

 - Deprecations
 - Private Parts

-Install the `git` pre-commit hook:
+Install the `git' pre-commit hook:

 <pre lang="bash">
 ./bin/pre-commit.sh install
 </pre>

-The pre-commit check can be skipped by passing `--no-verify` to `git commit`.
+The pre-commit check can be skipped by passing `--no-verify' to `git commit'.

 ## License